 As well as being one of the nicest-looking animated films ever made – that animated comic book aesthetic is right on the money – Spider-Man: Into the Spider-Verse is a funny, inventive and well-written crossover movie of multiple Spider-folk.

-Here, this universe's version of Peter Parker dies at the hands of the Kingpin, and young student Miles Morales steps up to replace the iconic webslinger.
+Here, this universe's version of Peter Parker (Chris Pine) dies at the hands of the Kingpin, and young student Miles Morales (Shameik Moore) steps up to replace the iconic webslinger.

 Except he's not alone.
-Miles is soon joined by another universe's slightly less perfect, dadbod-bearing Peter Parker, and other Spider-heroes from across different realities, including Gwen Stacy's Spider-Woman, Spider-Ham, Peni Parker, and Spider-Man Noir.
+Miles is soon joined by another universe's slightly less perfect, dadbod-bearing Peter B Parker (Jake Johnson), and other Spider-heroes from across different realities, including Gwen Stacy (Hailee Steinfeld), Spider-Ham (Jon Mulaney), Peni Parker (Kimiko Glenn), and Spider-Man Noir (Nicolas Cage).
 The quintet, though, need to get back to their realities or they'll die in Miles' world (they can't survive in another hero's dimension), so the group team up to take Kingpin's Super Collider project down so they can return home.

 Not only is this a great, ambitious sci-fi spin on a superhero team-up movie, it's incredibly heartfelt, with terrific characterization across the board.
-It's one of the best animated movies ever made, and set the stage for No Way Home (and the Marvel Cinematic Multiverse in general).
-If that doesn't make it the best Spider-Man movie of all-time, we don't know what will.
+It's one of the best animated movies ever made, and set the stage for No Way Home and the MCU in general.